empathyco/x/packages/logger/README.md

 ### Installation

-You can install the logger using NPM:
+You can install the logger using pnpm:

 ```
-npm install @empathyco/x-logger --save-dev
+pnpm install @empathyco/x-logger --dev
 ```

 ### Usage